Boilermaker Special: Inspiration for the Boilermaker Special

 Purdue University is a land-grant university (or Agricultural and Mechanical (A&M) university) created through the Morrill Act of 1862.
 In the 1890s, Purdue became a leader in the research of railway technology.
-For many years Purdue operated the "Schenectady No. 1", "Schenectady No. 2", and the "Vulclain" on a dynamometer in an engineering laboratory on the West Lafayette campus.
-The Schenectady was a 4-4-0 type steam locomotive manufactured by the Baldwin Locomotive Works of Philadelphia, Pennsylvania.
-It was a classic Victorian-era design similar in construction to the Western and Atlantic Railroad No. 3 (see The General (locomotive) on display at the Southern Museum of Civil War and Locomotive History).
+For many years Purdue operated the "Schenectady No. 1", "Schenectady No. 2", and the "Vauclain" on a dynamometer in an engineering laboratory on the West Lafayette campus.
+The Schenectady No. 1 and 2 were "American"-type steam locomotives manufactured by (and named for) the Schenectady Locomotive Works of Schenectady, New York.
+They were typical U.S. steam locomotives of the 1890s, a period both of rapid change in the technology of steam locomotives and of the intense interest in understanding their performance that inspired the creation of Purdue's locomotive testing program.
 Purdue even operated its own railroad to connect the campus powerplant to a main rail line.
 The American Railway Association Building, which stands on the West Lafayette campus to the southwest of the Mechanical Engineering Building, is one of the few remaining vestiges of the railroad testing which occurred on the campus.
 It was constructed in 1926 to test railroad car draft gears.
 Locomotive research ended in 1938 when the Vauclain's boiler was declared unsafe and the dynamometer was decommissioned.

 Creation of the mascot

 For many years Purdue did not have a mascot.
 In 1939, Purdue pharmacy student Israel Selkowitz suggested the school adopt an official mascot to represent Purdue's engineering heritage.
 He originally proposed a "mechanical man".
 After much debate, it was decided to build a locomotive on an automobile chassis.
 This choice allowed the mascot to build on Purdue's engineering and railroading heritage, as well as represent the school's nickname "Boilermakers" in a meaningful way.

 The "Boilermaker" nickname came about during the early years of Purdue football.
-There had been rumors the university enrolled burly boilermakers from the Monon Railroad shops in Lafayette, Indiana as students/football players to help beef up the scrawny football team after a 4-4-0 victory over Wabash College in 1891.
+There had been rumors the university enrolled burly boilermakers from the Monon Railroad shops in Lafayette, Indiana as students/football players to help beef up the scrawny football team after a 44–0 victory over Wabash College in 1891.
 When a railroad operated an extra train independent of the scheduled timetable, it was known as a "special".
 Thus, the trains which carried Purdue's sporting teams and their fans to other cities for athletic contests were known as "Boilermaker Specials".
-It was a perfect match.

 Financial support and encouragement to build the first Boilermaker Special were provided by key members of the Purdue University graduating class of 1907, and members of the Purdue Reamer Club from the graduating classes of 1940 and 1941.